learn-co-curriculum/node-fs/README.md

   console.log(data)
 })
 ```
+The code above can be found in `read-utf.js`.
+Go ahead and run this file in terminal to see the output.

 So we know how to read from a file now, but what about writing or creating a file?
 It's very straightforward and we also use buffers unless an encoding is provided.

 ## fs.writeFile()

 To write data to a file, use `writeFile()` with arguments: file, data and callback.
-For example, we need to convert the aforementioned CSV file into the file `customers.json`.
+For example, we need to convert the `customers.csv` file into the file `customers.json`.
 We can read the CSV file, iterate over every line, create a customer object for each line with ID, first and last names, email, sex, and IP address:

 ```js
 var fs = require('fs')